PDX-CS-Embedded-Rust/Group-Info/README.md

-# Group-Info
+# PDX CS Embedded Rust Study Group

-General information on the PDX CS Rust Embedded Study Group
+This is a group organized at Portland State University in Portland, Oregon for the study of embedded Rust programming.
+Please see the wiki here for further information.